pigovsky/ugcc-people/README.md

 `GET /api/v1/countries/Ukraine/cities/Ukraine-Kyiv/churches`

-where Ukraine is id of one of the countries returned by API2, Kyiv is id of one of the cities returned by API3.
+where Ukraine is id of one of the countries returned by API2, Ukraine-Kyiv is id of one of the cities returned by API3.

 The request should be executed with session key header like